 - Entrance ticket to Machu Picchu

-- Two-hour guided tour upon your arrival in Machu Picchu
+- Two-hour guided tour upon your arrival to Machu Picchu

 - Bus ticket up and down from Aguas Calientes to Machu Picchu to Aguas Calientes (2 one way tickets are provided)

-- Private transfer from the train station to your hotel in Cusco
+- Private transportation from the train station to your hotel in Cusco

 - Meals as mentioned in the itinerary (1B, 1L, 1D)